 Kahlil Gibran

-In the frozen north the sun rises over the boreal forest.
-Crimson and golden light creeping over the frosted earth.
-As the mythical, Slavic firebird, flies through the dusk.
+In the frozen north, the sun rises over the boreal forest, with crimson and golden light creeping over the frosted earth, and the mythical, Slavic firebird flies through the dusk.
 Its feathers illuminate the earth, while its beak drops pearls into the hands of the heartbroken.
 A great longing is at the heart of its song.
-A longing which is echoed on the other side of the world, in the Māori phrase Roimata Toroa, meaning ‘the tears of an albatross’.
-The wanderer who soars high over the oceanic land and distant seas.
-A distant memory to the Māori chieftains who had once seen unity in their form.
-Who had carved their bones into flutes, so that they might, once more, sing upon the wind.
+A longing which is echoed on the other side of the world, in the Māori phrase Roimata Toroa, meaning “the tears of an albatross”: the wanderer who soars high over the oceanic land, and distant seas; it is a distant memory to the Māori chieftains who had once seen unity in their form; they who had carved their bones into flutes, so that they might, once more, sing upon the wind.

-Tears are a motif found in the two previous stories, and can feel like our constant companion as we leave childhood behind.
-In folklore they heal the body, cause rivers to flood, and ultimately, join souls.
-In Norse mythology, Freyja the goddess of love and beauty, was married to Odr.
-The tales tell us that when he was away she would shake spring flowers from her hair, and weep golden tears which turned to amber when they fell into the sea.
+Tears are a motif found in the two previous stories, and can feel like our constant companions, as we leave childhood behind.
+In folklore, they heal the body, cause rivers to flood and, ultimately, join souls.
+In Norse mythology, Freyja, the goddess of love and beauty, was married to Odr.
+The tales tell us that, when he was away, she would shake spring flowers from her hair, and weep golden tears, which turned to amber, when they fell into the sea.

-In Ancient Greece the Heliades were seven nymph daughters of the sun-god Helios.
-Who wept for their brother Phaethon, when he was struck from the chariot of the sun by Zeus.
+In Ancient Greece, the Heliades were seven nymph daughters of the sun-god Helios.
+They wept for their brother Phaethon, when he was struck from the chariot of the sun, by Zeus.
 Beside the place where he fell, on the banks of the river Eridanos, they were transformed into poplar trees, and their tears into golden amber.

-The mystic Khalil Gibran commented on the sacredness of salt that is present in both sea water and tears.
-For the alchemists salt represented wisdom.
-Bitter wisdom born from disappointment in love.
-While tears symbolise purification, however, as Hans Christian Andersen told us, “a mermaid has no tears, and therefore she suffers so much more.”
+The mystic, Khalil Gibran, commented on the sacredness of salt, that is present in both sea water and tears.
+For the alchemists, salt represented wisdom; bitter wisdom, born out of disappointment in love.
+Tears symbolise purification but, as Hans Christian Andersen tells us, “a mermaid has no tears, and therefore she suffers so much more.”

-When we are unable to express ourselves.
-Unable to grieve.
-Then depression enters.
-Grief is not just reserved for physical death.
-We can feel grief when a relationship ends.
-When we leave home, or enter a new stage of life.
-If we don’t recognise it, we may feel as if we are drowning, or stagnating, and we won’t be able to move on.
-Grief is opposed to this for it is alive.
-It is constant motion.
-A call to grind up and deal with all that has happened.
+When we are unable to express ourselves, unable to grieve, then depression enters.
+Grief is not reserved only for physical death.
+We can feel grief when a relationship ends; when we leave home, or enter a new stage of life.
+If we don”t recognise it, we may feel as though we are drowning, or stagnating, and we won”t be able to move on.
+Grief is opposed to this, for it is alive.
+It is in constant motion. it is a call to grind up and deal with all that has happened.

 To acknowledge our suffering makes us vulnerable, but not weak.
 Austrian psychologist and holocaust survivor Victor Frankl, wrote that, in the concentration camp, “There was no need to be ashamed of tears, for tears bore witness that a man had the greatest courage.
 The courage to suffer.”

-Being able to cry helps one to realise the pain and begin the healing process.
+Being able to cry helps one to realise the pain, and begin the healing process.
 Medieval alchemists believed that tears were crystallised thoughts.
-Viewed in this way, tears dissolve sad thoughts, and become the immortal water from which the philosophers’ stone is made.
+Viewed in this way, tears dissolve sad thoughts, and become the immortal water, from which the philosophers” stone is made.

-When we feel alone we can convince ourselves that we are no good.
-That no one likes us, and certainly won’t once they get to know the ‘real’ us.
-This anxiety can manifest into two distinct branches, shyness or hardness.
-Both of which leave us isolated.
-However, this often stems from old wounds.
-From all shades of betrayal and abandonment that shatter our ability to trust.
+When we feel alone, we can convince ourselves that we are no good; that no one likes us, and certainly won”t, once they get to know the “real” us.
+This anxiety can manifest into two distinct ways: shyness or hardness.
+Both of these leave us isolated.
+However, this anxiety often stems from old wounds; from all shades of betrayal and abandonment, that shatter our ability to trust.